1Q: First-Generation Wireless Systems Integrating Classical and Quantum Communication: Wireless Links: Classical and Quantum

 There is another subtle difference.
 Classical information quantifies the uncertainty the receiver has about a state transmitted by a sender.
 It tacitly assumes that the sender can observe the classical information and does not have the uncertainty that the receiver faces before receiving the data.
 To elaborate, if Alice prepares the qubit in a state with specific $(\alpha,\beta)$, then she knows the qubit state.
 However, for arbitrary qubits that are generated by a process or have been left for some time to evolve on their own, \emph{no} observer knows $(\alpha,\beta)$.
 For instance, in distributed quantum computing, the quantum state obtained at a certain computing step of a distributed quantum algorithm can be unknown.
 Thus, in quantum communication the sender sends information about the state that is, in general, unknown to the sender.

-The problem with the unknown quantum state is that it cannot be copied, as stated by the no-cloning theorem~\cite{Wootters1982}.
-Otherwise it 'collapses' back to the classical domain.
-As a consequence, a qubit state cannot be copied from a Quantum Processing Unit (QPU) or a quantum memory to a wireless quantum information carrier, e.g. a photon.
-The qubit state can exist either in the memory or in the carrier, but not in both.
-Hence, the transmission of quantum information encoded in a qubit state involves the process of \emph{quantum transduction}, i.e., converting one type of qubit to another, by preserving coherence, see Fig.~\ref{fig:transmission}(b).
-For instance, a qubit state realized by exploiting a qubit modality suitable for quantum memories is transduced into a \emph{flying qubit}, which is then transmitted.
+The problem with the unknown quantum state is that it cannot be copied, as stated by the no-cloning theorem~\cite{Wootters1982}. \pp{Here \emph{unknown} means that we do not know $\alpha,\beta$ of the qubit and, as explained above, we cannot measure them.} As a consequence, a qubit state cannot be copied from a Quantum Processing Unit (QPU) or a quantum memory to a wireless quantum information carrier, e.g. a photon.
+The qubit state can exist either in the memory or in the carrier, but not in both. \pp{This is the fundamental difference between classical, Fig.~\ref{fig:transmission}(a), and quantum communication, Fig.~\ref{fig:transmission}(b).
+In the latter, it is not possible to send a copy of an unknown qubit from Alice to Bob, as only one version of that quantum information can exist at one time.
+Hence, the transmission of quantum information encoded in a qubit state involves the process of \emph{quantum transduction}, i.e., providing another physical carrier for the same information qubit, see Fig.~\ref{fig:transmission}(b).} \pp{A qubit state realized in a quantum memory is transduced} into a \emph{flying qubit}, to be transmitted.
 A flying qubit is physically a photon sent over an optical fiber or an FSO link.
 Quantum transduction~\cite{DavCacCal24,CalDavHan-25} is a critical operation in a distributed/networked quantum system and its impairments corrupting the quantum information should be minimized.

 Even after the successful transduction, sending a flying qubit through atmospheric channels exposes the quantum information to irreversible impairments from scattering, absorption, or detector inefficiency.
 Due to the no-cloning theorem, such loss permanently erases the quantum information.
 This fragility limits direct qubit transmission to near-perfect or short-range atmospheric conditions, impractical for global-scale quantum networks.